AderlisDR/nest-airlines/README.md

 npm run start:dev:db -- {{DB_NAME}} {{DB_PASWORD}} {{SERVER_NAME}} [[SERVER_PORT]]
 ```

-> **Notes:** Make sure to pass all the arguments in their corresponding order, this values will be use by the script to start a fresh Postgresql server and database when you run the command.
+> **Notes:** Make sure to pass all the arguments in their corresponding order, this values will be used by the script to start a fresh Postgresql server and database when you run the command.
 Also make sure that this values are exactly the same as your variables in your **`.env`** file.
 > **`{{DB_NAME}}`** - Name for the new database.
 > **`{{DB_PASWORD}}`** - Password for the new database.
 > **`{{SERVER_NAME}}`** - Name for the server.